joerg-pfruender/joerg-pfruender.github.io/_posts/2020-03-29-testcontainers.md

 But things have changed: The newest code makes the version of the docker-compose container configurable.

-Currently I prefer using  [com.avast.gradle:gradle-docker-compose-plugin&#8599;](https://github.com/avast/gradle-docker-compose-plugin) but that will be part of an other blog post.
+Currently I prefer using  [com.avast.gradle:gradle-docker-compose-plugin&#8599;](https://github.com/avast/gradle-docker-compose-plugin) but that is be part of [an other blog post](https://joerg-pfruender.github.io/software/testing/2020/04/18/docker-compose-gradle.html).

 *Any comments or suggestions?
 Leave an issue or a pull request!*